S&P 500 ETF Trust SPDR

 The investment seeks to provide investment results that, before expenses, generally correspond to the price and yield performance of the S&P 500 Index.
 The Trust holds the Portfolio and cash and is not actively "managed" by traditional methods.
 To maintain the correspondence between the composition and weightings of Portfolio Securities and component stocks of the S&P 500 Index ("Index Securities"), the Trustee adjusts the Portfolio from time to time to conform to periodic changes in the identity and/or relative weightings of Index Securities.

-Buy US stocks in Australia with $0 brokerage and trade SPY today!
+Buy US stocks in Australia starting with SPY.
+Open an account and start investing today!

 What is SPY stock?

 Looking for a packet of blue chips?
 This might be something for your little eye.

 The S&P 500 index comprises 500 large-cap U.S companies.
 By market capitalisation, the S&P 500 makes up 80% of U.S. equities.
 The weight of each position in SPY closely corresponds with the weight of the same stock within the S&P 500.

 SPY is regarded by many to be a strong indicator of how the U.S. economy is performing and is the world’s largest ETF, with assets totaling over US$350b.